corafan1116/Moth-Species-Classification/README.md

 ### CNN with Data Augmentation

-A second CNN experiment used the baseline CNN architecture while applying online data augmentation to the training data.
+A second CNN experiment used the same general baseline CNN approach while applying online data augmentation to the training data.

 ### Transfer Learning Models